by Ovidiu Brazdau

 In an interview, Welwood explains: “when we are spiritually bypassing, we often use the goal of awakening or liberation to rationalize what I call premature transcendence: trying to rise above the raw and messy side of our humanness before we have fully faced and made peace with it.
 And then we tend to use absolute truth to disparage or dismiss relative human needs, feelings, psychological problems, relational difficulties, and developmental deficits… Trying to move beyond our psychological and emotional issues by sidestepping them is dangerous.
 It sets up a debilitating split between the buddha and the human within us.
 And it leads to a conceptual, one-sided kind of spirituality where one pole of life is elevated at the expense of its opposite: Absolute truth is favored over relative truth, the impersonal over the personal, emptiness over form, transcendence over embodiment, and detachment over feeling.”

 The search for transcendence may lead to the construction of a spiritual identity, which posits that social, psychological or emotional issues are not important, only the attainment of realization is important.
-In fact, this is a runaway from our innermost core, and solving the psychological issues using detached “spiritual” approaches is just a smart defense mechanism.
+This is a runaway from our innermost core, and solving the psychological issues using detached “spiritual” approaches is just a smart defense mechanism.
 Common problems emerging from spiritual bypass include “compulsive goodness, repression of undesirable or painful emotions, spiritual narcissism, extreme external locus of control, spiritual obsession or addiction, blind faith in charismatic leaders, abdication of personal responsibility, and social isolation”

 An example of ”spiritual bypassing” is the idea that “thoughts are just thoughts, observe them, but don’t pay attention to them”, when used outside the context of meditation practice.
-In our everyday life, our emotions and thoughts are useful, as they bring to our attention topics that we need to connect to.
+In our everyday life, our emotions and thoughts are useful, as they bring to our attention to the topics that we need to connect to.
 For a funny explanation of the spiritual bypass, watch “How to be Ultra Spiritual” with JP Sears.

 A growth mindset could include openness, cognitive and emotional flexibility, accepting criticism, accepting paradoxes, the frequent usage of “I don’t know (yet)”.
 All these need to be fueled on a daily basis when the conscious transformation-wave begins, and in time, they will provide an automatic framework for facilitating the inner growth.

-In the inner growth journeys, we must defeat their psychological inertia and modify the inner defense mechanisms that maintain the ego stability.
+In the inner growth journeys, we must defeat their psychological inertia and modify the inner defense mechanisms that maintain ego stability.
 The ego is a consequence of evolution, that’s why the process of changing is not gratified by nature with joy, but with fear and frustration.
 Some people tend to see this inertia as a negative aspect, or negative energies, that “attack them”.
-Some negative emotions are, in fact, emotions resulted from the system inertia, which naturally defends the ego.
+Some negative emotions are emotions resulted from the system inertia, which naturally defends the ego.
 But, there are also positive emotions (e.g. enthusiasm), released as an evolutionary support to overcome the inertia.

 During inner growth, everyone has times of high sensitivity.
 The term “highly sensitive person”, as used by Dr. Elaine Aron has four main attributes: depth of processing; over aroused (easily compared to others); emotional reactivity and high empathy; and sensitivity to subtle stimuli.
-Usually when people work with their emotional system using witnessing awareness, they discover new depths of sensitivity, experiencing full empathy and full connections with the target of the attentional stream.
+When people work with their emotional system using witnessing awareness, they discover new depths of sensitivity, experiencing full empathy and full connections with the target of the attentional stream.

 “Dabrowski’s theoretical framework views psychological tension, anxiety, and depression as necessary for growth.
 He addresses five types of hyperexcitability: psychomotor (physical response to stimuli, often seen as hyperactivity); emotional (emotional hypersensitivity); imaginative/imaginational (intense fantasy life that sometimes disrupts reality); sensory/sensual (sensory hypersensitivity); mental/intellectual (Highly active mind, or an exaggerated search for explanations and a tendency to intellectualize problems in everyday life).